CSUF-CPSC411-2022S/project-g2/README.md

 XCode

 - Google Services use CocoaPods to install and manage dependencies.
-Open a terminal window and navigate to the location of the Xcode project for your app.
+Open a terminal window and navigate to the location of the Xcode project for the app.
+- Create a profile if you do not have one

+  $ pod init

+- Open your profile and add

+  # Add the Firebase pod for Google Analytics
+  pod 'Firebase/Analytics'
+  # add pods for any other desired Firebase products

+- Save the file and run:

+  $ pod install